grill-lab/WoTe/README.md

-# Wizard of Tasks Dataset - extractive QA extension
+# Wizard-of-Tasks **Extractive** (WoTe)

 ## Intro

-The dataset is a subset of the **Wizard of Tasks** dataset introduced by [Choi et al (2022)](https://aclanthology.org/2022.coling-1.310.pdf).
+The dataset is an extension of the **Wizard of Tasks** dataset introduced by [Choi et al (2022)](https://aclanthology.org/2022.coling-1.310.pdf).
+We create it for task-specific retrieval-augmented question answering.
+We aim to simulate a TaskBot QA system that can reason across task and conversation history to handle dynamic information requests.

 ## Dataset